-South Dakota isn’t too lenient when it comes to marijuana laws.
-For this reason it is imperative that residents of The Mount Rushmore State become familiar with local paraphernalia laws in order to avoid harsh penalties, such as heavy fines and even jail time.
+South Dakota marijuana laws are not particularly .
+For this reason it is imperative that residents of The Mount Rushmore State become familiar with local paraphernalia laws in order to avoid harsh penalties, such as fines and even jail time.

 South Dakota Marijuana Attorneys

 The following South Dakota lawyers are actively involved in the practice of cannabis law:

 Marijuana is illegal in South Dakota for any uses, including medical and recreational.
 The drug has not been decriminalized at the state level, so possession or sale of any amount is a crime, as is any offense involving cannabis concentrates or paraphernalia.